1. Installation of OmpSs-2¶

 Nanos6 is a runtime that implements the OmpSs-2 parallel programming model, developed by the Programming Models group at the Barcelona Supercomputing Center.

-Nanos6 can be obtained from the github public repository or by contacting us at pm-tools@bsc.es.
+Nanos6 can be obtained from the GitHub public repository or by contacting us at pm-tools@bsc.es.

 1.2.1.
 Build requirements¶